 Our free, objective guides can help you learn more about investing and how specific investments work.
 They're available on the Canadian Securities Administrators website at www.securities-administrators.ca or by contacting your local securities regulator.

-Investing basics: Getting started Your investment planning worksheet Investments at a glance Take notes! notepad Understanding mutual funds Protect your money: Avoiding frauds and scams
+Investing basics: Getting started Investments at a glance Understanding mutual funds Protect your money: Avoiding frauds and scams